shwanpla/ME-405-Term-Project/docs/overview.rst

    :align: center

 .. centered::
    *Obstacle course top view used for time trials.
-The run begins at CP1 and proceeds through the numbered checkpoints in order.
+The run begins at CP#0 and proceeds through the numbered checkpoints in order until returning to CP#6.
 Dashed circles indicate optional bonus checkpoints worth minus 3 seconds each on the final runtime.*